rgambord/c99-doc/doc/sections/7/14/index.rst

 .. rubric:: Footnotes

-.. [#9899_note219] See ''future library directions'' (:ref:`7.26.9 <9899_7.26.9>`).
+.. [#9899_note219] See "future library directions" (:ref:`7.26.9 <9899_7.26.9>`).
 The names of the signal numbers reflect the following terms (respectively): abort, floating-point exception, illegal instruction, interrupt, segmentation violation, and termination.